Puru-Gupta/Datascraping-/README.md

-# Web Scraping & Data Processing (WB) Project
+# Web Scraping & Data Processing Project

 ## Overview
 Developed and deployed **custom web scrapers** to extract data from multiple government portals using **Python, Selenium, and BeautifulSoup**.
 The scrapers handled JavaScript-driven content, bypassed CAPTCHA codes using **OCR (Python-tesseract)**, and processed approximately **30 million rows** of data.
-The extracted data was structured and standardized for further analysis.
+The extracted data was structured, stored in an **MS SQL database**, and delivered to the client.

 ## Websites Scraped
 1. **Ease of Living (EOL) Portal** - [https://eol.nic.in](https://eol.nic.in)